 "Yes, Prince Lyceus?"

-"Promise to end the formalities, at least when we are alone." he said.
+"Promise to end the formalities.
+At least when we are alone."
+Lyceus avowed.

-Lyceus laughed.
 "Hey don't write me off so fast.
 I'll visit you, and when your studies are over, you can always come back here to share a tale with the citizens of Corinth.
-Heck, even if no one shows up, I'll be there." he teased.
+Heck, even if no one shows up, I'll be there."
+Lyceus laughingly teased.

-Ri cheered up immensely, she haven't considered the thought of returning to perform her newly acquired skills for the people of Corinth.
-Determination burned within her, she would go to Athens, learn what is taught, master what she needed, return back to the castle of Corinth, and make the Lord of the Realm proud.
+Ri cheered up immensely.
+She haven't considered the thought of returning to perform her newly acquired skills for the people of Corinth.
+Determination burned within her.
+She would go to Athens, learn what is taught, master what she needed, return back to the Corinthian castle, and make the Lord of the Realm proud.

-Spinning quickly away from her guest, she startled the Prince.
+Spinning quickly away from her guest, Ri startled the Prince.

 "What's wrong?"
-Lyceus marveled at the fast pace the short strawberry blonde was moving about trying to stack the empty plates and mugs on her wooden table.
+Lyceus marveled at the fast pace the short strawberry blonde was moving about, trying to stack the empty plates and mugs on the two trays sitting atop her wooden table.

 Lyceus was sceptical.
 "Tessa is teaching a class?"

-"Usually it's Clydmus class."
-Ri began saying while removing the piled dishes off the table.
-"But now that the Imperial army has free cronus doing peace, Tessa offered to teach the children about weapons training.
+"Usually it's Clydmus' class."
+Ri began to expound, removing the dish-piled trays off the table.
+"But now that the Imperial army has free Cronus during peace, Tessa offered to teach the children about weapons training.
 She asked if I would grace them all with a story.
-I couldn't deny the offer, what kind of monster would I be."
+I couldn't deny the offer.
+What kind of monster would I be."

-The Prince grinned at Ri's jest, while taking the plates and mugs out of her hands.
+The Prince grinned at Ri's common jest, taking the trays stacked with the dishes out of her hands.

-'I need to pay more attention to what's going on in the Realm, and more aware of what's taking place inside the castle to some extent.'
-Lyceus chided himself walking with Ri to her chamber door, to give her privacy.
+'I need to pay more attention to what's going on in the Realm, and become aware of what's taking place inside the castle also.'
+Lyceus chided himself, traipsing with Ri to her chamber door to give her privacy.